hl2vr/hl2vr.github.io/_pages/faq.md

 No, a PC is required to play.
 You can of course use Oculus Link, AirLink, or Virtual Desktop to play it with your Quest over a wired or wifi connection.

-While the Quest 2 hardware might be powerful enough to run Half-Life 2, there is no legally available Android port of the Source engine that would be required to make it run on the headset directly.
-The team will *not* be pursuing any standalone release without Valve's consent and support, which Valve has refused to give.
+While the Quest 2 hardware might be powerful enough to run HL2VR, there is no legally available Android port of the Source engine that would be required to make it run on the headset directly.
+Valve has refused to give their consent and support on this front, so the team will *not* be pursuing any standalone release.

 <br />

 ### Portal?
 L4D?
 TF2?
 CS?

 Woah, woah!
 Let's take this one game at a time.
-We're focusing on Half-Life 2 and its Episodes right now ([see below](#will-episode-1-and-2-be-supported) for details on those!).
+We're focusing on Half-Life 2 and its Episodes right now.
+We'll make public announcements if/when that changes in the future.

-Portal 1 is the only other Valve title that is a viable option right now for multiple reasons, and while we do hope to make it happen, it won't happen for quite some time, and it will only happen if Valve approves.
+Portal 1 is the only other Valve title that is a viable option right now for multiple reasons, and while we do hope to make it happen, it won't be for some time yet.
+It will also only happen if Valve approves.

 <br />